Cooper's Hill Cheese-Rolling and Wake

-The Cooper's Hill Cheese-Rolling and Wake is an annual event held on the Spring Bank Holiday at Cooper's Hill, at Brockworth near Gloucester, England.
+The Cooper's Hill Cheese-Rolling and Wake is an annual event held on the Spring Bank Holiday at Cooper's Hill in Brockworth, Gloucestershire, England.
 Participants race down the 200 yd long hill chasing a wheel of Double Gloucester cheese.
-It is uncertain when the tradition first began, and is possibly much older than its earliest known written attestation in 1826.
-The event has a long tradition, held by the people of the village, but now people from a wide range of countries take part in the competition as well.
-The Guardian in 2013 called it a "world-famous event," with winners coming from Australia, Belgium, Canada, Egypt, Germany, Japan, New Zealand, and the United States.
+Its earliest known written attestation was in 1836, though it is possibly even older.
+Now people from a wide range of countries take part in the competition as well.
+The Guardian in 2013 called it a "world-famous event", with winners coming from Australia, Belgium, Canada, Egypt, Germany, Japan, New Zealand, and the United States.

-The event is called Cheese-Rolling and Wake because it includes the cheese rolling race itself, and the festive gathering that follows.
-The word "wake" can mean an annual festival and holiday, originally one held in a rural parish on the feast day of the patron saint of the church.
-Brockworth has St George's Church, and the feast day of St George is 23 April.